 Our culture’s basic foundation is now built on the lie.
 It starts in schools where cheating has become a way of life.
 Résumés have become fictions that bear no relation to the facts.
 Corporations distort their quarterly reports in order to attract gullible investors.
 The government lies on every economic report it issues in order to keep the American people in the dark about the real economy.
 It falsifies the reasons for going to war and by doing so wastes both blood and treasure.
 Presidents of the United States promise the people what they know they cannot deliver upon in order to get re-elected.
 Congress lies when it claims to represent the people who elected them.
 The mainstream media lies to protect the liars who own them.

 What is it in the American psyche that predisposes the people to believe the lies?
 My guess is that Americans have come down with an epidemic of complacency.
 Their center of the universe consciousness does not allow the vast majority to care about things outside of themselves.
-Others feel that there is nothing they can do about it and just give up.

 When it comes to lying, there has been no example more blatant than the too-big-to-fail banks whose greed, fraud and mendacity brought down the global economy.
 Yet, the Obama administration has not initiated a single case against anyone on Wall Street.
 How is that possible, you ask?
 Because just like the outrageous Republicans, the Democratic Party is bought and paid for by the financial criminals.